 9. Exfoliate Regularly

 Dry and peeling skin can feel itchy and further irritating.
 An easy way to get rid of the flaky skin is to exfoliate it.
-Use a gentle scrub or chemical peels like mandelic acid to get rid of the top dead and dry skin layers.
+Use a gentle scrub or chemical peels like mandelic acidi XA type of AHA that works against acne by regulating sebum production and reducing inflammation. to get rid of the top dead and dry skin layers and cracked skin.
 Here are a few good exfoliators for dry skin you can check.

 10. Add Oils To Your Bath

 Do you like to dip your tired body in a lukewarm water bath with bath salts?
 Then consider adding your favorite body oil to your bath the next time.
 That way, your skin will remain moisturized and hydrated.
-You also will be able to get rid of the dead skin much easily.
+You also will be able to get rid of the dead skin and rough skin much more easily.

 11. Protect Your Skin From The Sun